 OPTIONAL: Why is visual demonstration of this method critical?

-: [1].
+Mario Buenrostro: To ensure that electrodes are properly attached, signal must look like similar in all channels.[1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera